 - Login to the StackPath Control Panel

-- Select CDN on the left side navigation
+- Select Sites on the left side navigation

-- Select the CDN site you want to generate an SSL certificate for
+- Select the Site you want to generate an SSL certificate for

 - Navigate to the Settings tab and ensure the Delivery Domain is present

-- Return to the CDN Settings and request the free SSL from the EdgeSSL tab by clicking the 'Generate Free SSL' button.
+- Return to the site Settings and request the free SSL from the EdgeSSL tab by clicking the 'Generate Free SSL' button.

 - Select the domains you wish to generate an SSL Certificate for and click the 'Continue' button.